⚑ Programming Languages

 Cupertino, California, United States

-A high-level, compiled programming language created by Apple for building iOS and Mac applications.
+A high-level, compiled programming language created by Apple as a modern replacement for Objective-C for building applications across iOS and macOS.

 23